neondatabase/website/content/docs/introduction/billing-overview.md

 ### Projects

 Extra project usage is only available with the [Scale](/docs/introduction/plans##scale) plan.
-Extra projects are billed for in units of 10.
+Extra projects are billed in units of 10.
 For example, the Scale plan has an allowance of 50 projects, which is included in the plan's monthly fee.
-If you use more than 50 projects, you are automatically billed for an extra package of 10 projects for the price stated on our [pricing](https://neon.tech/pricing) page.
-For example, if you use 51 projects, you are billed for a package of 10 projects. if you use 61 projects, you are billed for two packages of 10 projects, and so on.
+If you use more than 50 projects, you are automatically billed for an extra package of 10 projects at the price stated on our [pricing](https://neon.tech/pricing) page.
+For example, if you use 51 projects, you are billed for a package of 10 projects.
+If you use 61 projects, you are billed for two packages of 10 projects, and so on.

 ## Monitoring billing and usage